lc6003/IT-HelpDesk-Simulation/README.md

 - 1. Verify that the user's PC is no longer on the domain by checking Server Manager and under AD's users and computers
 - 2. If the user's PC is no longer on the domain, we would have to manually log onto the user's PC using a local admin account
 - 3. After logging in, we would join the PC into a workgroup and restart the computer, then rejoin the PC into the domain
-- 4. Verify by relogining as the user and checking on your server that the PC is in the domain
+- 4. Verify by relogging as the user and checking on your server that the PC is in the domain

 <img width="434" height="494" alt="Screenshot#3" src="https://github.com/user-attachments/assets/aeedbfc7-8f68-4111-92a9-2c29b8ede6f9" />